naurina-haque/Numerical-Methods-Console-App/README.md

 **Algorithm:**

     1. Form the augmented matrix of the given system of linear equations.
     2. Arrange the equations so that the coefficient of the first unknown in the first equation is non-zero.
 If necessary, interchange           equations.
     3. If no such row exists, the system is singular.
     4. Divide the first equation by this coefficient to make the coefficient of the first unknown equal to one.
     5. Using the first equation, eliminate the first unknown from all other equations.
     6. Repeat the above process for the second, third, and subsequent unknowns until the system is reduced to an upper triangular form.
-7. **Solution type check:**
+    7. Solution type check:
-   - If at any stage a row has all zero coefficients but a non-zero constant term, the system has **no solution**.
+       - If at any stage a row has all zero coefficients but a non-zero constant term, the system has no solution.
-   - If at least one row has all zero coefficients and a zero constant term, the system has **infinitely many solutions**.
+       - If at least one row has all zero coefficients and a zero constant term, the system has infinitely many solutions.
-   - Otherwise, the system has a **unique solution**.
+       - Otherwise, the system has a unique solution.
     8. If a unique solution exists, solve the last equation to obtain the last unknown.
-9. Use **back substitution** to find the remaining unknowns.
+    9. Use back substitution to find the remaining unknowns.

 **Advantages:**
 - Systematic and straightforward for small to medium systems